okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/index.md

 <ApiLifecycle access="ie" />

-Begin upgrading your app to use the Identity Engine SDK methods after you update your project to the latest Identity Engine SDK.
+Upgrade your app to use Identity Engine SDK methods after you update your project to the latest Identity Engine SDK.
 Also, make sure you have an Identity Engine org.

 Review the following sections, which detail Identity Engine SDK concepts.
-This guide discusses the differences between how the Classic Engine Authentication SDK and APIs approach authentication compared to the Identity Engine approach.
-Mappings of Classic Engine Authentication SDK method calls, and back-end APIs, to Identity Engine SDK methods are provided for some sample use cases.
+This guide discusses the differences between how the Classic Engine authentication SDK and APIs approach authentication compared to the Identity Engine approach.
+Mappings of Classic Engine authentication SDK method calls, and back-end APIs, to Identity Engine SDK methods are provided for some sample use cases.

 ---

 #### Learning outcomes

 * Understand why you should upgrade your app to use the Identity Engine SDK.
-* Learn the differences between the Classic Engine Authentication SDK and the Identity Engine SDK.
+* Learn the differences between the Classic Engine authentication SDK and the Identity Engine SDK.
 * Identify the mappings between Classic Engine authentication SDK methods and the Identity Engine SDK for your language.
-* Identify the mappings between Classic Engine Authentication APIs and the Identity Engine SDK for your language.
+* Identify the mappings between Classic Engine authentication APIs and the Identity Engine SDK for your language.

 #### What you need

-* An Identity Engine org.
+* An Identity Engine org
-* The Interaction Code grant enabled.
+* The Interaction Code grant enabled
-* The latest Classic Engine Authentication SDK installed.
+* The latest Classic Engine authentication SDK installed
-* An app that uses the Classic Engine Authentication SDK or back-end APIs.
+* An app that uses the Classic Engine authentication SDK or back-end APIs

 #### Sample code